luxfi/bridge/server/README.md

 pnpm k8s:create-secret

-Ensure the POSTGRES_URL environment variable is set with your PostgreSQL connection string.
+Ensure the POSTGRESQL_URL environment variable is set with your PostgreSQL connection string.

     •	Restart Deployment: